wasiejen/Free-Snap-Tap/README.md

 - Fixed direct interpretation of number strings, e.g. `1`, `2`, ... as a vk_code.
 Fixed by first looking up in dict if a string entry for that number exists and if not then cast it as an int an use it directly as a vk_code.

 **V0.50**
-- Fixed not working -txt= startargument; changed it to:
+- Fixed not working -txt= start argument; changed it to:
   - `-tapfile=` replaces `-txt=`
 - NEW: Starting argument for custom key replacement file
   - `-keyfile=`